CALS 001&183 Lab 3 notes Thursday 12 September, 2013

 Bring to lab:

 -Cameras from BH-Library Media center.
-Go EARLY to get Camera pack (flip camera, battery pack, two AA backups, charger) bring your UVM ID when you pick up the camera from the Media Center in BH Library.
+Go about 15 minutes early to get Camera pack (flip camera, battery pack, two AA backups, charger) bring your UVM ID when you pick up the camera from the Media Center in BH Library.

 -Names Tents and materials for new ones: cards, pens